Skip to contents

 country

-A country or territory object of class <daedalus_country>, or a country or territory name from those included in the package; see country_names.
+A country or territory object of class <daedalus_country>, or a country or territory name from those included in the package; see daedalus.data::country_names, or a country ISO2 or ISO3 code; see daedalus.data::country_codes_iso2c and daedalus.data::country_codes_iso3c.
 Country-specific data such as the community and workplace contacts, the demography, and the distribution of the workforce into economic sectors is automatically accessed from package data for the relevant country name if it is passed as a string.
 To override package defaults for country characteristics, pass a <daedalus_country> object instead.
 See daedalus_country() for more.

 infection

-An infection parameter object of the class <infection>, or an epidemic name for which data are provided in the package; see epidemic_names for parameters from a historical epidemic or epidemic wave.
+An infection parameter object of the class <daedalus_infection>, or an epidemic name for which data are provided in the package; see daedalus.data::epidemic_names for historical epidemics or epidemic waves for which parameters are available.
 Passing the name as a string automatically accesses the default parameters of an infection.
-Create an pass a <daedalus_infection> to tweak infection parameters.
+Create and pass a <daedalus_infection> to tweak infection parameters using daedalus_infection().

 response_strategy